gonzalocasas/NetMetrixSDK/README.md

     PM> Install-Package NetMetrixSdk

 This adds also the file ``Properties\NetMetrix.xml`` with configuration values.
-Make sure you assign your offer ID (Angebotskennung) and app ID.
+Make sure you assign your offer ID (Angebotskennung), app ID and referer.

 ## How to use